cubantonystark/_synth_nerf_dataset_creator/README.md

 https://user-images.githubusercontent.com/6027881/178971425-6d593d58-52ae-46c7-bfd1-57e4ba4c2344.mp4

+### Changelog

+- Standarized image output and size.
+- Added Randomization to test and validation image sets.
+- Removed redundant code.
+-

+### To Do

+- Create GUI
+- Add funtionality to prepare datasets for colorless and colorized mesh extraction

 ### Acknowledgments
 [AI葵, kwea123](https://github.com/kwea123) for the amazing work in the instant NeRF field.<br>
 [NVIDIA Research Projects](https://github.com/NVlabs) for their breakthroughs in this field.<br>